 One example, was a young boy in HIH’s Nan Wo school who needed surgery for his eyes to continue his education and a normal life.
 The $1000 USD needed for his corrective surgery was a staggering amount for his mother but was affordable for a sponsor here in Washington state.
 The funds were wired to Haiti where the boy and his mother traveled to a hospital in the capital where he underwent successful surgery.
 The young boy has now graduated from HIH’s primary school and is continuing his education in a secondary school.

-This story is representative of the many lives that are being impacted as sponsors and donors partner with HIH to provide hope to the beautiful people of Haiti.
+This story is representative of the many lives that are being impacted as donors partner with HIH to provide hope to the beautiful people of Haiti.
 To learn more or be a part of HIH’s extraordinary work please see our volunteer page!